 Why does my computer not come with a Windows CD or DVD?

-In the past, it was common to receive either a Windows installation CD or a set of restore CDs with a new computer.
-These CDs would allow you to install Windows again or completely restore the computer back to how it was at the time of purchase.
+In the past, it was common to receive a Windows installation CD or set of restore CDs with a new computer.
+These CDs allow you to install Windows again or restore the computer to how it was at the time of purchase.

 Since Windows XP, computer manufacturers no longer include a Windows installation or restore CDs with new computers.
-Instead, the restore CDs were "built-in" to the computer.
+Instead, the restore CDs are "built-in" to the computer.

 The most common keys used to access the restore partition are F8, F10 and F11.
 F11 was the most common of those three keys, used by many manufacturers as the standard method of accessing the restore partition.
 When accessed, the user can initiate the restore process and restore the computer to how it was when the first purchased the computer.

 Computer manufacturers also provide a feature within Windows that allows the user to create a set of restore CDs (or DVDs).
 This recovery disc creation program was accessible through the Windows Start menu and usually involved creating up to as many as seven CDs, or several DVDs.
 Depending on the speed of the CD-rewritable or DVD writer drive, the process could take up to an hour or two to complete.

 It is strongly recommended that computer owners create a set of recovery discs shortly after setting up the computer.
 If the hard drive fails and a new hard drive is needed, the recovery discs are the only way to restore the computer to its original software configuration.

 Any Windows computer can still use a Microsoft Windows install CD to install Windows.
 However, any software and drivers that were included with the computer are not installed.
 When using a Windows CD instead of the restore partition, you'll need to install the drivers individually after Windows has been installed.